|Career and Professional Development||Family and Alumni Relations||Recreational Sports|

-Many people hold common misconceptions about people who identify as transgender, transexual, genderqueer, or in some way that is unique with regard to sex/gender and identity.
-Moreover, few people in the majority throughout our society realize that they have a cisgender/cisexual identity that affords certain unearned privileges.
+Many people hold common misconceptions about people who identify as transgender, non-binary, or in some way that is unique with regard to sex, gender, and identity.
+Moreover, few people in the majority throughout our society realize that cisgender identity affords certain unearned privileges.
 This presentation provides an overview of gender diversity, and a welcome forum for exploring new and unfamiliar concepts.
 Those looking to strengthen their work as allies are strongly encouraged to attend.

 This session will cover key court decisions that have defined the LGBTQ legal environment including the topics of gender expression, marriage, adoption, and employment rights.
 Additionally, we will discuss how these laws directly impact Virginia Tech students, faculty, and staff, and what steps Safe Zones must take when these rights are violated.
 Information on Title IX compliance and reporting information relevant to the Cleary Act will also be a focus.